 Time is relentless, though it’s temporary.
-For the majority of people time management task means doing more things faster.
-From the point of view of efficiency it’s a right approach, although quality aspect of the problem is much more important than the quantity aspect.
+For the majority of people, time management task means doing more things faster.
+From the point of view of efficiency, it’s the right approach, although the quality aspect of the problem is much more important than the quantity aspect.
 Unproductive waste of time is especially intolerable for a leader striving for efficient activity.
 In many cases, it’s better to do nothing than take actions without proper planning.
 Often it’s more preferable to spend some time thinking over this or that question, rather than act thoughtlessly, risking to provoke chaos or an acute conflict.

 The truth is no one is eternal.
 We shouldn’t be afraid of it but we need to treat our everyday activity as today is the last day, and this deed is the final deed of your life.
 Surely, you want to finish it with something significant.
 It’s possible only on account that you won’t leave a complete mess after yourself so people who come after you will take on without any difficulties.